 - Ability to develop and implement treatment plans within the framework of a clinical team.

 - Ability to organize projects, prioritize workflow and complete multiple tasks simultaneously and accurately.

-- Capable of using judgment and tact in dealing with individuals and family members.
+- Capable of using judgment and tact in dealing with youth, families, clinical teams and other stakeholders.

 - Ability to maintain confidentiality.

 - Engage program participants, family members/caregivers in a consistently respectful manner.